Caguas, Puerto Rico: Government

-The city belongs to the Senatorial district VII (Humacao), which is represented by two Senators.
-In 2016, Miguel Laureano (PNP) and José Luis Dalmau (PPD) were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.

 Symbols

 The municipio or municipality has an official flag and coat of arms.

 Flag and coat of arms

 The colors blue and gold were chosen for the shield, distinctive of the city of Caguas.
 The figures symbolize both the indigenous and Christian origins of the city.

 The coat of arms consists of a shield with a blue field.
 Upon the field are two sets of three golden arrows, forming a cross of St. Andrew.
 Above the cross is a crown which represents Caguax, cacique of the Turabo Valley region at the time of the arrival of the Spanish conquerors.
 Arrows were used as a remembrance of the first Christian place of worship established in the region which was dedicated under the patronage of St. Sebastian.
 There are pineapples interspersed to reflect the native agriculture.
 A castellated wall surmounts the shield to show the city's having been granted status as a municipality by the Spanish Crown.

 On the flag, the shield sits atop another blue field on which the cross of arrows motif is repeated.